In this chapter, I’ll do a quick run-through of all you must do to prepare adequately for your certification exams.

 And if that’s something you suffer with, it’s time to take control.

-Once you qualify as a personal trainer, you will need to show confidence at every opportunity.
+Once you qualify as a personal trainer, you must show confidence at every opportunity.

-No one is going to want to train with someone who shows moments of self-doubt, right?
+No one will want to train with someone who shows moments of self-doubt.

 After all, you are the expert.